bookstein/project_prototype/README.md

 ![ScreenShot](/static/images/scrn_cap1.png "Landing Page")

-A user can search for any Twitter user's friend group politicization by entering a Twitter handle into the search field.
+Search for any Twitter user by entering a Twitter handle into the search field.

-Flask returns a JSON object containing the top 50 most influential friends of that person, as ranked by number of followers, as well as a "politicalness" score between 0 and 1 -- an average of probabilities given by a Naive Bayes classifier that each tweet is political.
-Only 20 tweets are collected per friend, so politicalness may be only a measure of recent political dialog.
+The result is a "politicalness" score for each of the top 50 most influential friends (people that user follows).
+The score is a fraction between 0 and 1 -- determined by averaging probabilities given by a Naive Bayes classifier that any given tweet is political.
+20 tweets are collected per friend, so the politicalness score may be only a measure of recent political dialogue.

-Finally, the data is rendered in d3 as a flattened hierarchy with a pack layout.
+The data is rendered in d3 as bubble chart, with each bubble representing a Twitter account.
 Bubbles' opacity varies with the person's politicalness score -- dark bubbles are more political, light bubbles less so.
+Bubble radii reflect the number of followers.

 ![ScreenShot](/static/images/scrn_cap3.png "On hover")